OpenElements/hiero-enterprise-java/README.md

 The sample application is a simple Quarkus application that reads has a REST endpoint at `localhost:8080/` and  shows the hbar balance of the account `0.0.100` on the Hedera testnet.
 For most of the part, the sample application is the same as the Spring Boot sample application.

+A sample project can be found at https://github.com/hendrikebbers/quarkus-hiero-sample

 ## Managed services